byuistats/DS250-Cannon/content/Slides/p6/d2/_index.md

 Follow steps 1-4 of [this tutorial](https://www.jcchouinard.com/install-git-in-vscode/).

+Then:
-Then request access tothe BYU-I Resumes page at [byui-resumes](https://byui-dss.herokuapp.com/)
+1. Request access tothe BYU-I Resumes page at [Request Access](https://byui-dss.herokuapp.com/)
+2. Respond to the auto-generated email
+3. Wait a few minutes for authorization

-Then follow the link in Slack to join our GitHub organization - [byuids-resumes](https://github.com/byuids-resumes).
+4. Join our GitHub organization - [byuids-resumes](https://github.com/byuids-resumes).

 If you are on a Mac, these links might be helpful: